 We are real Holland Festival specialists by now.
 We go and see performances beforehand, interview makers, actors and walk around the halls, in the foyers, just about every day.
 We hear a lot, we see a lot and we share it here.
 Cultural journalism as it should be, in short.
 Cultural journalism that should also be there.
 And it totally succeeds if you take out a subscription.
 Then you get...

 It is dark.
 Basses thump.
 An intoxicatingly sweet female perfume hangs in the air, a child cries.
-AquaSonic has just started, and I already want to leave.
+AquaSonic has just started, and already I want to leave.
 What possesses a musician to go head-to-head?
 Our Danish correspondent went to find out.
 AquaSonic is an ode to water, played by Between Music, a collective of five Danish musicians.
 They make...

 He finds himself lazy and under-ambitious, and struggles with acceptance - of himself, of others, of the world.
-Because his grandparents had lived through the Holocaust, there was a taboo on being unhappy in his youth.
+Because his grandparents had experienced the Holocaust, there was a taboo on being unhappy in his youth.
 Eight life questions to Jewish-American writer Jonathan Safran Foer.
 'Between what I could do and actually do, there is a big gap.'
 1....

 Wondrous story: Utrecht had a famous jazz club between 1957 and 1967.
 It was founded - including egg cartons on the vault - by jazz-loving teenagers.
 Not only the fine fleur of Dutch jazz performed there, but also many an international big name.
 As part of Utrecht's Cultural Sundays, last Sunday (23 April), a wharf cellar on the...